-The Hillsborough Metropolitan Planning Organization is developing preliminary design concepts for themed gateway statements at the I-275/Fowler Ave. and I-275/Busch Blvd. interchanges.
+During Phase 1 the Hillsborough Metropolitan Planning Organization developed preliminary design concepts for themed gateway statements at the I-275/Fowler Ave. and I-275/Busch Blvd. interchanges.

-Both interchanges will focus on vertical hardscape features and/or landscape enhancements and will require treatments that will be viewed and enjoyed from the interstate itself and from the roadways passing under the interstate.
-The drawings shall show the location of proposed landscape/hardscape elements, and shall include basic material schedules.
+Both interchanges focus on vertical hardscape features and/or landscape enhancements and require treatments that will be viewed and enjoyed from the interstate itself and from the roadways passing under the interstate.
+The drawings show the location of proposed landscape/hardscape elements, and include basic material schedules.

 - brainstorming with Innovation Alliance Board (or their representatives) and Innovation District Master Plan Joint Planning Group Technical Committee

 - coordination with FDOT D7 District Design Engineer relating to the Community Aesthetic Features permit, etc.,

 - preparing preliminary concepts for each interchange, to include: conceptual site plan, character sketches from different views/angles, inspirational imagery (e.g. materials, colors, finishes, plantings)

 - developing an Preliminary Order of Magnitude Cost Estimate